USA flag with headline

 Partner Agencies

-FDA, USDA, and Fish & Wildlife may require additional approvals.
+FDA, USDA, and Fish and Wildlife may require additional approvals.
 Supplements, cosmetics, and food often need extra clearance.

 Frequently Asked Questions